-The IE switch is operating as redundancy manager and has closed the ring; in other words, the line of switches connected to the ring ports has been interrupted.
-Fault situation.
-The redundancy manager switches the connection between its ring ports through and therefore restores a continuous bus topology.
+The IE switch is operating as redundancy manager and has closed the ring; in other words, the line of switches connected to the ring ports is uninterrupted.
+Error situation.
+The redundancy manager connects its ring ports through and restores an uninterrupted linear topology.